 How to Apply

-The first step is to submit the online graduate application.
+The first step is to submit the online application.
 After submitting your application, you will be able to log into your DePaul Portal to view a checklist of materials we have received or are still missing in order to complete your application.
-Please visit our Conservatory page to find an application checklist customized to your program.
+Please visit our Conservatory page to find detailed descriptions of the application requirements for your program.